 |Congo (People's Rep.)||Kampuchea (Cambodia)|

-After the fall of the Soviet Union in the early 1990s, the “three worlds” terminology has changed somewhat.
-Today, “First World” countries are considered to be developed countries.
-“Second World” countries are the term are used to describe former communist countries that aren’t quite in poverty but aren’t prosperous either.
+After the disintegration of the Soviet Union in the early 1990s, the “three worlds” terminology took on new meanings.
+Today, “First World” countries are now considered to be developed countries.
+“Second World” countries is the term used to describe former communist countries that aren’t quite in poverty but aren’t prosperous either.
 “Third World” countries and even Fourth World countries are considered to be the developing and least developed countries of the world.
-A term that was originally used to describe political ideologies is now used to define economic states.
+Therefore, a term that was originally used to describe political ideologies is now used to define economic states.